The Flask Mega-Tutorial Part VI: Profile Page and Avatars

 {% endblock %}

-Note that I'm wrapping these two fields in Jinja2's conditionals, because I only want them to be visible if they are set.
-At this point these two new fields are empty for all users, so you are not going to see these fields if you run the application now.
+Note that I'm wrapping these two fields in Jinja's conditionals, because I only want them to be visible if they are set.
+At this point these two new fields are empty for all users, so you are not going to see these fields yet.

 Recording The Last Visit Time For a User